Anti-Semitic incidents surged nearly 60% in 2017

 - At a Jewish cemeteries in Philadelphia and outside of St. Louis, tombstones were overturned and damaged.

-- A synagogue in Seattle was spray-painted with grafitti calling the Holocaust "fake history."
+- A synagogue in Seattle was spray-painted with graffiti calling the Holocaust "fake history."

 - Vandals defaced a Holocaust memorial at a New Jersey synagogue with a banner featuring an anti-Semitic slur.